Family Rhythms, Cozy Meals, Simple Home

 Spatula or spoon

-9 x 13 inch metal baking pan, lined with parchment
+9 x 13 inch metal baking pan

 Toaster oven or conventional oven (350 F)